dmblack/dshield/README.md

 # D-Shield Raspberry Pi Sensor

-This project is set of scripts configures a Raspberry Pi as a DShield Sensor.
+This project is set of scripts configures a Raspberry Pi as a D-Shield Sensor.

-The DShield sensor utilizes [Cowrie](https://github.com/micheloosterhof/cowrie || https://github.com/cowrie/cowrie),
+The D-Shield sensor utilizes [Cowrie](https://github.com/micheloosterhof/cowrie || https://github.com/cowrie/cowrie),
 [web.py](https://github.com/webpy/webpy), and iptables, to monitor and record appropriate network activity.